ROCK AND DUNGENESS CRAB FISHING

 Fishing for Rock Crabs

-Rock crabs are typically taken with hoop nets, crab traps, and a method that is getting more popular is
+Rock crabs are typically taken with hoop nets, crab traps, and a method that is getting more popular is the use

-rock crabs, all you really have to do is find a spot along the coast, if it has rocks out in the water that you
+you really have to do is find a spot along the coast, if it has rocks out in the water that you can catch a crab

-can catch a crab snare to or throw a crab net over to, chances are that you will catch some great
+snare to or throw a crab net over to, chances are that you will catch some great numbers of rock crabs.

 Methods for Rock Crab Fishing